Current Enforcement Actions

 - None at this time.

-Santa Cruz County Sanitation District – On July 18, 2014, the Central Coast Water Board Assistant Executive Officer and the Santa Cruz County Sanitation District agreed to settle the alleged violation of Clean Water Act section 301 and Statewide Waste Discharge Requirements for Sanitary Sewer Systems, State Water Board Order No. 2006-0003-DWQ for $276,212.22.
-Order No. R3-2014-0038, Settlement Agreement and Stipulation for Entry of Administrative Civil Liability Order (Proposed) is hereby published on July 24, 2014, for public comment through August 24, 2014.
-The proposed Order alleges that the District failed to prevent sanitary sewer overflows commencing on March 26, 2011, April 18, 2011, and January 13, 2014, which together spilled an estimated 136,411 gallons of untreated sewage to the ground and state and federal surface waters.
-The proposed Order allows the District to pay one half of the total liability, or $138,106.11, towards an Enhanced Compliance Action project to construct an underground detention structure to temporarily capture flows during high intensity wet weather events.
-The proposed Order requires the District to pay the remaining half of the total liability, or $138,106.11, to the State Water Board Cleanup and Abatement Account, which provides grants to clean up pollution in cases where no viable responsible party is available, or for habitat restoration, studies, monitoring, and planning activities.
-If comments or information received during this public comment period do not reasonably affect the proposed settlement, the Assistant Executive Officer will present the Order to the Central Coast Water Board or its Executive Officer for adoption.
-The public may submit written comments to: Central Coast Water Board, Attn: Harvey Packard, 895 Aerovista Place, Suite 101, San Luis Obispo, CA 93401, or may email comments to Harvey.Packard@waterboards.ca.gov.
+Monterey Peninsula Unified School District – On July 1, 2014, the Assistant Executive Officer for the Central Coast Water Board issued Administrative Civil Liability Complaint (Complaint) No. R3-2014-0034 to the Monterey Peninsula Unified School District (District) for violations of Water Quality Order No. 97-03-DWQ, NPDES Permit No. CAS000001, Waste Discharge Requirements for Dischargers for Storm Water Associated with Industrial Activities Excluding Construction Activities (General Permit).
+The Complaint recommended liability in the amount of $8,210 in response to violations of the General Permit requirement to submit annual reports for two years occurring from July 1, 2011, through July 1, 2013.
+On October 16, 2014, the Central Coast Water Board Assistant Executive Officer and the District agreed to settle the alleged violations for $8,000.
+Proposed Settlement Agreement and Stipulation for Entry of Administrative Civil Liability Order No. R3-2014-0034 (Proposed Settlement; includes the Complaint) is hereby published on October 17, 2014, for public comment through November 17, 2014.
+The Proposed Settlement consists of the District’s payment of $8,000 to the State Water Resources Control Board Cleanup and Abatement Account, which provides grants to clean up pollution in cases where no viable responsible party is available, or for habitat restoration, studies, monitoring, and planning activities.
+If comments or information received during the public comment period do not reasonably affect the Proposed Settlement, the Assistant Executive Officer will present the Order to the Central Coast Water Board or its Executive Officer for adoption.
+The public may submit written comments to: Central Coast Water Board, Attn: Jill North, 895 Aerovista Place, Suite 101, San Luis Obispo, CA 93401, or may email comments to Jill.North@waterboards.ca.gov.

 Greka Oil & Gas, Inc. - On May 13, 2010, the Central Coast Water Board adopted Stipulated Administrative Civil Liability Order No. R3-2010-0034 imposing a $1.2 million penalty on Greka to settle allegations that Greka violated cleanup requirements applying to petroleum-impacted waste materials stored throughout its facilities in Santa Barbara County.
 The Water Board issued a news release on May 19, 2010.